indrekots/indrekots.github.io/_posts/articles/2017-07-13-how-to-write-a-good-commit-message.md

 Software projects can last years and see many developers joining and leaving.
 A lot of times it is impossible for a new developer to go and ask a previous developer what was on his/her mind when a piece of code was written.
 Fortunately, good commit messages can help here.
-They're like a trail of breadcrumbs you leave behind for future developers who might stumble on the same twisted path you once took, hopefully leading them out of the dark forest.
+They're like a trail of breadcrumbs you leave behind for others who might stumble on the same twisted path you once took, hopefully leading them out of the dark forest.

 ## What makes up a good commit message?